ibm-watson-data-lab/cloudant-food-tracker/part-3/README.md

 This concludes the major parts of this series.
 If you have followed along, then you have created an iOS app in Swift, using the local data store, `CDTDatastore`.
 You connected that datastore to IBM Cloudant, with bi-directional replication to and from Cloudant.
 Finally, you added user interface features to let users interact with these capabilities.

-## Next Steps: User Interface

-In the next section, we will build user interface features which give the user some visibility and control of the replication process.
-For example: a pull-to-refresh feature.

 [END]: ------------------------------------------------

 [apple-doc]: https://developer.apple.com/library/prerelease/ios/referencelibrary/GettingStarted/DevelopiOSAppsSwift/index.html